 Data keys

-Aside from keywords, location, and platform-based targeting, AdButler also lets you target specific audiences using key value-based attributes.
-These are called data keys.
-Like the other forms of targeting, you must create and define data keys before you can use them.
+This guide will show you how to target specific audiences using key value-based attributes.
+We call these key-value pairs Data Keys.
+Like most forms of targeting, you must create and define data keys before you can use them.

 By default, only the Administrator can create, edit, and delete data keys.
 You can edit a user account's permissions or role to allow them to manage data keys as well.